onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 - WFLOW contract address: `0xd3bF53DAC106A0290B0483EcBC89d40FcC961f3e`
 - MaybeMintERC721 contract address: `0x2E2Ed0Cfd3AD2f1d34481277b3204d807Ca2F8c2`

-Before running, ensure that the network section - bottom left corner - displays Testnet.
+Before running, ensure that the network section - bottom right corner - displays Testnet.
 If not, click and select "Testnet" as your network and refresh.
 Once you've confirmed you're Flow Runner is targeting Testnet, copy these addresses and paste them into the respective fields on the Flow Runner page.
 Click "Run" on the top left and follow the prompts to connect your Flow Wallet and sign the transaction.